Stropical/express-video-stream/README.md

 # Express Video Stream
 ## About
-Express video stream is an easy to implement package that allows you to stream videos on the server to an HTML5 video tag
+Express video stream is an easy to implement package that allows you to stream videos on the server to an HTML5 video tag.

 ## How to Install
-Run this command to install in your project
+Run this command to install in your project.
 ```
 npm install express-video-stream
 ```